near/NEPs/specs/Standards/NonFungibleToken/ApprovalManagement.md

 // * Caller of the method must attach a deposit of 1 yoctoⓃ for security
 //   purposes
 // * If contract requires >1yN deposit on `nft_approve`, contract
-//   MUST refund all associated storage deposit when owner revokes approvals
+//   MUST refund all associated storage deposit when owner revokes approved_account_ids
 // * Contract MUST panic if called by someone other than token owner
 //
 // Arguments:
-// * `token_id`: the token with approvals to revoke
+// * `token_id`: the token with approved_account_ids to revoke
 function nft_revoke_all(token_id: string) {}

 /****************/